dotmesh-io/docs/hugo/content/references/api.md

 }
 ```

-The master filesystem ID isn't returned, so you'll need to call the
+The master branch ID isn't returned, so you'll need to call the
 [`Lookup` method](#dotmeshrpc-lookup) if you need it.

 #### DotmeshRPC.ContainersById.

 This method returns a list of containers that are currently using the
-specified filesystem (given the filesystem's ID).
+specified branch (given the branch's ID).

 ##### Request.